Cover image sourced from WOWmalaysia

 The above example just touched lightly on traditional form of dance that is quite coded.
 You could in a way find the defining characteristics and references in distinguishing which one is executed well, which one is not.
 Which one is the correct form?
 Which one is not?
 Opinions on it may differ, but it may only differ slightly.
 How about those Creative (Tarian Kreatif) or New Creation (Kreasi Baru) dance categories?
 How could you tell if the perfect execution of the dance is not because of the simple nature of the routine?

 It will be complicated to implement this style of scoring.
 The jury must beforehand be briefed by every competing teams, what are the ragam or set of movements they’ll be using, in what order, in which manner, how many and the complexity of the floor pattern etc. But when there’s a will, there’s a way.
-Just see how Malaysian Floor Pattern Sport Dance Competition conducted.
-Highlighted is the word ‘Sport’.
+Just see how Malaysian Floor Pattern Sport Dance Competition has been conducted.
+The keyword here is ‘Sport’.

-The teams competing had to showcase their performance’s floor pattern, one by one, before performing it in full.
-And their choreographers treated (or acted) like a sport coach.
+The teams competing have to showcase their performance floor patterns, one by one, before performing it in full.
+And their choreographers behave in the manner of a sport coach.
 They used whistles to instruct the floor pattern showcase.
 Yes, you may argue that it could be done here because the competition is specific in its requirement.
 However, this concept like many other concepts in any fields in this world has the potential to be expanded in the future.
 Hopefully it can used as part of the scoring mechanism in any local dance competition.

 The next addition will be handicap.